Epitome87/Nexter/README.md

 ## Insights

 - While developing the overall Grid container for the entire page, I realized a value of -1 for row-end only brings a grid item to the end of the _explicit grid_, not the overall grid

+- Having the overall body be a Grid container is proving a little difficult.
+If just one section doesn't shrink and contain itself properly, it causes the entire outer Grid column to not behave properly.
+For example, the Gallery section is not shrinking properly below 700px, and it causes the other sections to be misaligned.
+To remedy this, I had to redo my outer container to not use 1fr for its column width, but a minmax between 310px and 1fr.
+310px seemed to be the sweet-spot before overflow occured at 325px viewport size (the smallest size I support -- iphone SE).